What’s going on with all the “algae”?

 Yes, we’re used to seeing small areas of vegetative growth in our lake.
 Sporadic blooms of green algae and duckweed along the banks are common during the summer.
 But this year has been dramatically different.
 We’re seeing widespread growth that at times has nearly covered the western end of the lake.

 Why is this happening?
 It’s a bit of a perfect storm, which we’ll get to shortly.
-But the more important question is how to get rid of the overgrowth?
+But while algae is what you mostly see when looking across the lake, the situation is more complicated.
+And—spoiler alert—it’s more a problem of invasive plants under the algae.

 What’s being done?

-To address this problem, the LLPOA board has created a new “Health of the Lake Committee,” consisting of Jon Arras, Juli Schaefer, Teri Collins, and Danny Petrow.
+To address this problem of invasive overgrowth, the LLPOA board has created a new “Health of the Lake Committee,” consisting of Jon Arras, Juli Schaefer, Teri Collins, and Danny Petrow.
 They’ve been researching the issue, talking to experts, and discussing various options.

 In the short term: Lake cleanup days